GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ---

-If you manage a public website in the federal executive branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on "your agency’s principal website and on any known sub-agency or other major entry points" to your agency site.
+If you manage a public website in the federal Executive Branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on "your agency’s principal website and on any known sub-agency or other major entry points" to your agency site.

 **This page makes it clear:**